JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_14.md

 He to whom God’s order is pleasing is a saint of the true Guru:
 There are joy and unbeaten strains for him, and God Himself embraceth him.
 ‘Carefully examine your hearts, my sons, my brethren, and my family.
-‘The order written in the beginning cannot be erased ; the Guru 1s going to God.’
+‘The order written in the beginning cannot be erased ; the Guru is going to God.’

 <p style="text-align:center;">IV</p>